-Goal Consumer Price Inflation (CPI) should be between 3 percent and 6 percent.
-Analysis From 1994 to 2015, the rate of increase in the CPI inflation has averaged 6.3 percent.
+Goal Consumer Price Inflation (CPI) should be between 3 percent and 6 percent

+Analysis From 1994 to 2015, the rate of increase in the CPI inflation has averaged 6.3%.
 The period between 2007-2010 witnessed an increase in inflation breaching the upper limit of 3-6% inflation target band due to a weakening currency and increased cost in food prices.
-Headline CPI inflation appears to have reached 6.1 percent above the upper threshold of the inflation target in 2014 and has subsequently fallen back within the inflation target band at 4.6 percent in 2015
+Headline CPI inflation has reached 6.1% above the upper threshold of the inflation target in 2014 and has subsequently fallen back within the inflation target band at 4.6% in 2015.